 005: Run Your Theme Throughout

 Everyone ordering “shaken, not stirred” drinks is old hat.
 But two small tweaks can turn tending bar from ho-hum to extraordinary.
 First, print and give guests password phrases to earn signature drinks, like “I want something that’s all I want to drink once I’ve tasted it,” rather than “Vesper, please?”.
 Or have guests say, “One cannot drink seriously in French cafés!” to earn a whisky with Perrier.
 Second, use decks of Bond playing or trading cards to make superb keepsake drink coasters!
-You could look at bands for hire Manchester based that are able to perform Bond songs, to give the party more of a British feel.

 These simple and low-cost sort of ideas enhance everything from welcoming guests (you are Bond in tuxedo, waiting by the door for guests upon arrival with your photographer ready) to closing your event with Blofeld’s dramatic warning, “Unless this costume party ends now, we shall destroy a major city in England or the United States of America!”
 Bond always runs his themes, while others walk.

 006: Have Guests Help Decorate